lcalisto/workshop-postgis-raster/README.md

 WHERE ST_Intersects(a.rast, b.geom) AND b.concelho ilike 'porto';
 ```

-The flowing three steps of code are used to create new raster tables:
+The flowing three steps of code are recomended when creating new raster tables:

 A - add serial primary key: